 All you need to do is smear the butter along the sides of the bowl with your spoon until the sugar is completely combined.
 It will be a pale yellow colour with a light and fluffy texture when done properly.

-Folding the flour allows us to keep as much air in the cake as possible so it doesn’t come out too dense once it’s baked.
+Folding the flour allows us to keep as much air in the cake as possible so it doesn’t come out dense once it’s baked.

-Pour the cake mixture into a tin.
+Pour the mixture into a tin.

-Bake for around 40 minutes.
+Bake your cake for around 40 minutes.

 Once the cake has cooled completely, you can remove it from the tin and either place it on a wire rack or on a plate.

 You can totally miss this step out (the cake still will taste amazing) but I love the extra dimension the icing brings.